Galway is the fourth largest city in Ireland, with 80.000 inhabitants. Residents of the city are referred to as Galwegians.

-Galway is also home to the National University of Ireland which is ranked among the top 1% of universities in the world.
+Galway is also home to the University of Galway, ranked among the top 1% of universities worldwide.

-Galway is a thriving multicultural city known as the festival capital of Ireland with more than 100 festivals taking place year-round.
-They are recently chosen as the European Capital of Culture 2020 thanks to its location in the Wild Atlantic Way, its many heritage sites and museums.
+Galway is a thriving multicultural city known as the festival capital of Ireland, with more than 100 festivals taking place year-round.
+They are recently chosen as the European Capital of Culture 2020 thanks to their location in the Wild Atlantic Way and its many heritage sites and museums.

-Galway is located on the Atlantic West Coast and is mid-point on the Wild Atlantic Way, a 2,500km of an unforgettable coastal route with breath-taking scenery attracting thousands of international visitors every year.
+Galway is located on the Atlantic West Coast and at mid-point on the Wild Atlantic Way, a 2,500km of unforgettable coastal route with breathtaking scenery attracting thousands of international visitors annually.

-Galway city has been voted the World’s Friendliest City by US Travel & Leisure Magazine in 2015 and is ranked by the Financial Times as the No 1 Microcity of the future.
-It is an environmental city and won the EU’s Green Environmental Award in 2016 as well as being the European Capital of Culture in 2020.
+Galway city was voted the World’s Friendliest City by US Travel & Leisure Magazine in 2015 and is ranked by the Financial Times as the No 1 Microcity of the future.
+It is an environmental city and won the EU’s Green Environmental Award in 2016 and the European Capital of Culture in 2020.

 The primary industries in Galway are the medical device sector, software development, gaming and many other technology sectors.
-Hewlett Packard, Boston Scientific, Medtronic, SAP, EA Games, Cisco, Avaya and Merit Medical are some of the more prominent companies that are located in Galway City.
+Hewlett Packard, Boston Scientific, Medtronic, SAP, EA Games, Cisco, Avaya and Merit Medical are some of the more prominent companies in Galway City.

 Galway’s big appeal is the highly educated and skilled workforce, the quality of life here, the number of cultural events and festivals (more than 30 per year) and affordable living costs.
 The city is a joy to explore with its labyrinthine cobbled streets, colourful shops and cosy cafes.